cloudops/cloudmc-standard-kb/en/aws-compute-service/aws-alb-overview.md

 ## Overview

 Within the Elastic Load Balancing offering, AWS supports load balancers that are specifically designed for acting as a front-end for a Web application.
 The application load balancer, or ALB, is a virtual device that listens for incoming requests from clients on a specific port and protocol.
-When the **listenter** receives a request, it is forwarded by the load balancer to a server in the back-end.
+When the **listener** receives a request, it is forwarded by the load balancer to a server in the back-end.
 The server is an instance in a VPC to which the load balancer has been granted access, and typically the load balancer is configured with more than one server in the back-end.
 The back-end instance processes the request, then returns a response to the load balancer.
 The load balancer then delivers the response to the client.

 ![Diagram of the AWS application load balancer feature](/assets/aws-alb-overview.png)